Manuscript wishlist

 I have a strong preference for SEL (social-emotional learning) in picture books, and almost always prefer human narrators.
 Some other elements of interest are:

--Grief: Hopeful but not saccharine; honest about the heavy parts.
+-Grief: Hopeful without being saccharine; honest about the heavy parts.
 (THE HOLE is a perfect example of what this means to me!)

--LGBTQIA+: Open to anything from celebratory, to informative, to issue-based (WHAT ARE YOUR WORDS? by Katherine Locke is one recent favorite!).
+-LGBTQIA+: Open to anything from celebratory, to informative, to issue-based (WHAT ARE YOUR WORDS? by Katherine Locke and JEROME BY HEART by Thomas Scotto are recent favorites!).
+I also love PBs with “background” queer rep, like JUST US by Molly Beth Griffin.

--Diverse cultures, holidays, traditions, identities: Again, whether celebratory, slice-of-life, informative, or issue-based (THE PROUDEST BLUE by Ibtihaj Muhammad, YOU ARE THE COLOR by Rifk Ebeid).
+-Diverse cultures, holidays, traditions, identities: Again, celebratory, slice-of-life, informative, issue-based, or “background” (THE PROUDEST BLUE by Ibtihaj Muhammad, YOU ARE THE COLOR by Rifk Ebeid, SPOOKY by Sally Anne Garland).
+And please think of me for bilingual picture books!!

--Sparingly open to biographies; any subject and era.
-I usually prefer women, LGBTQIA+, and/or BIPOC, or otherwise underrepresented subjects (THE POLIO PIONEER by Linda Elovitz Marshall, NIKI NAKAYAMA: A CHEF’S TALE IN 13 BITES by Debbi Michiko Florence).
+-Biographies: I’m choosy here because my boss reps quite a few, but open!
+I prefer underrepresented subjects; social justice or slice-of-life topics (THE POLIO PIONEER by Linda Elovitz Marshall, NIKI NAKAYAMA: A CHEF’S TALE IN 13 BITES by Debbi Michiko Florence).

--Also open to other nonfiction—off-the-beaten-track education on niche topics, with wit and humor, like Mary Roach for kids!
+-Also open to other nonfiction—off-the-beaten-track education on niche topics, with wit and humor (like Mary Roach for young readers), or personal memoirs that bring radical honesty and nuance to difficult topics (like Jenny Lawson for young readers)!

--Disability, in both fiction and nonfiction—again, open here to anything from celebratory to slice-of-life to educational to heavier.
+-Disability, chronic illness, and neurodivergence, in both fiction and nonfiction—again, open to topics from celebratory, to slice-of-life, to educational, to heavier, to “background”.

 -Author-illustrators/teams!
 I’m open to and experienced with a wide range of art styles, so try me with anything.
-See McIntosh & Otis’s PB author-illustrators for examples: Stacey Byer, Maribel Castells, Rachel Más Davidson, Tiffany Golden, Skylar Hogan, Dawn Masi, Sue Safianoff
+See McIntosh & Otis’s PB author-illustrators for examples: Stacey Byer, Maribel Castells, Rachel Más Davidson, Tiffany Golden, Dawn Masi, Joy Nicolas, Sue Safianoff

 -I strongly prefer human narrators over animal narrators.
 I’m not totally closed to the latter, but the story needs a strong SEL theme (POCKET FULL OF SADS by Brad Davidson).